VladimirK2/kzm-tools/tafcj-doc.md

     [INFO] ORIGINAL.TEXT (@FM) RECORD.STATUS (@FM) CURR.NO (@FM) INPUTTER (@FM) DATE.TIME (@FM) AUTHORISER (@FM) CO.CODE (@FM) DEPT.CODE (@FM) AUDITOR.CODE ...
     [INFO] USRETL.ITEM.TYP (@FM) USRETL.ITEM.VAL (@FM) IS.CONTRACT.REF (@FM) IS.PRODUCT (@FM) IS.COM.SALE.REF (@FM) IS.DISBURSE.REF (@FM) REQUEST.CUST (@FM) HUWRNT.TXN.CODE

-To see if a record is a new or existing one the system macro \$NEWRECORD\$ can be used:
+To see if a record is a new or existing one the system macro {NEWRECORD} can be used:

     read
         F.HELPTEXT.MENU
         NEW
     jump
-        :newrec$NEWRECORD$
+        :newrec{NEWRECORD}
     :newrec0
     print
         Record exists